-In an effort to create checks and balances between institutions of higher education and sorority members, NPC has created a list of recommendations, including
+In an effort to create checks and balances between institutions of higher education and sorority members, NPC recommends the following:

-- Policies and procedures established do not infringe on the rights of sororities as private member organizations. - Clear documentation of the policies, procedures and restriction of these fees to be used only for the sorority community. - Annual reporting and analysis of the fees assessed and the specific use. - The establishment of an advisory board made up of students and alumnae to participate in the annual analysis of the services provided by the fee. - The institution collects these fees from each student at the same time and in the same manner that tuition and other fees are collected.
-(Fees should not be collected by chapters or the College Panhellenic.)
+- Policies and procedures related to the fee should not infringe on the rights of sororities as private member organizations. - Clear and transparent documentation must be maintained related to the policies, procedures, restrictions and use of these fees, and be available for review by members of the sorority community. - Annual reporting and analysis of the fees assessed and the specific uses should be shared with the sorority community. - An advisory board made up of students and alumnae should be invited to participate in the annual analysis of the services provided by the fee. - These fees should be collected from each student at the same time and in the same manner that tuition and other fees are collected.
+(Fees should not be collected by chapters nor the College Panhellenic.)